 Sounds great, right?
 But then, we PC-gamers have already found turnarounds to these problems.
+Many PC-gamers also enjoy making use of a few Dragon city hack.
 So, is there any genuine reason to be celebrating this not-yet-released update?
 To answer that question, we need to take a more incisive look at Windows 10’s game-related attributes thus far.

 Windows 10 Game Mode vs GeForce Experience And Radeon Software

 Any gaming rig features one or more graphics card(s) from either GeForce (NVidia) or Radeon (ATI).
 That means you automatically get the option to download GeForce Experience or Radeon Software depending on the GPU to maximize your gaming experience.

 The question then arises that if GPUs already came with their own game performance optimizers then what is it that Windows 10’s Game Mode wants to add to the existing setup?

 The answer lies in the long-drawn tales of Windows 10’s incompatibility issues with the aforementioned game-tuners.
 In fact, one common gripe with gamers who owned NVidia cards and had upgraded to Windows 10 was that the GPU drivers kept crashing frequently, to which NVidia responded by releasing a slew of driver updates (for older cards) and how-to hacks.

 To be fair, Windows too did its part with the reconciliation bit but not before throwing another curveball.
 The OS would clash with either GPU’s customization software.
 So, while you could tweak the settings in-game, you weren’t able to optimize your games from the desktop screen.